How Yarn is Made and Delivered to Stores

-I’ve also come to learn the difference between value yarns, medium, fiber blends and higher end yarns.
-While some of the higher end yarns could be speculated you are paying for a name verses the better quality, most of the main stream manufactures as value driven, meaning, the price of the yarn is at the lowest possible prices so the retailer can make their money in keeping the yarn on the shelves.
+I’ve also come to learn the difference between value yarns, medium, fibre blends and higher-end yarns.
+While some of the higher-end yarns could be speculated you are paying for a name verses the better quality, most of the mainstream manufactures as value-driven, meaning, the price of the yarn is at the lowest possible prices so the retailer can make their money in keeping the yarn on the shelves.
 While it’s great to see a deal, each retail store has overhead expenses which include rent, staffing, insurance, electric, water, security, computer systems and much more.
 They have to pay their expenses through the profit they make.
 To some, it seems unfair, but realistically speaking, if you cannot make a profit, why would you stock it?
 It’s money lost if you cannot use the profit to cover the expenses.
 That’s the business side of me speaking now.

 The Thing About Yarn

-Yarn is a fiber based product where spinning and manipulation of a product is required to turn a fiber into yarn.
-Things happen and it’s not a raw fiber that can always be consistent.
-While they get it right most of the time, sometimes the fiber breaks during manufacturing.
+Yarn is a fibre-based product where spinning and manipulation of a product is required to turn fibre into yarn.
+Things happen and it’s not a raw fibre that can always be consistent.
+While they get it right most of the time, sometimes the fibre breaks during manufacturing.
 It’s just the nature of the product.
 When you see the video series below and the speed of which yarn is made, you can gain appreciation.

 While it could be argued to slow down the machines to catch more knots, chances are consumers, like you and I, would complain if the prices were raised as a result of this practice.
 It’s almost a catch 22.